thainamhoang/adasite/index.md

 {% include analysis/similarity_hist.html %}

 The values are normally distributed and in order to keep it simple, let's set the limit to 75% percentile.
 This way we will have enough connected nodes, but not too much.
-It's important to note that generating the graph for all the movies during the
-100 years would computationally really heavy.
-Thus, every decade is taken into the analysis separately.
-The histogram below is an example of 2012.

-With the threshold, we have finally reached the goal... we have the graph.
+We have finally reached the goal... we have the graph.
 For better visibility, the one below only includes the movies from 2012.
 As you can see, we have only one big cluster with some movies on the outskirts.
 Thus, we used degree to color the nodes (<u>the lighter the color, the higher the degree</u>).